 Concerned about the potential danger lurking in aluminum cookware?
 See the best stainless steel kitchenware without aluminum!

 Cook your sweet potato in the microwave for 4 minutes on full power.
-After 4 minutes, turn it over and cook for a further 4 minutes.
-Afterwards, poke it with a fork to test its softness.
+After 4 minutes, turn it over and cook for another 4 minutes.
+Afterward, poke it with a fork to test its softness.
 Depending on the size of the potato and how many you’re making, it should be ready about now.
 If not, put it back in for 2 or 3 minutes.

 Serve however you like!